hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---
+### 23 January 2024

+The following change is now available in Sandbox:

+#### self-assessment-accounts-api

+New endpoint `Retrieve Coding Out Status`.
+* This endpoint enables you to retrieve opt-out of coding out status for a specified customer (identified by a National Insurance number) and tax year.

 ### 17 January 2024

 #### self-employment-business-api